-Entrepreneur, waste-to-value specialist, sustainability consultant w/ 7 years experience.
-I've been the General Manager of a synthetic biology startup, worked residential energy efficiency from bottom to top, and have helped design and fabricate tools for regenerative living including housing, industrial machinery, and agricultural systems, and I want to build the world's first regenerative city of at least 10,000 people.
+Entrepreneur, waste-to-value specialist, sustainability consultant w/ 9 years experience.
+I've been the General Manager of a synthetic biology startup, worked residential energy efficiency from bottom to top, and have helped design and fabricate tools for regenerative living including housing, industrial machinery, and agricultural systems.
+Now I want to build a regenerative city of at least 10,000 people.
 Check out my Coneybeare profile for access to way more info about me than you could possibly want, including resume, LinkedIn, portfolio, company website, references etc. etc. http://bit.ly/2k1Tp6S

 One thing that I'm looking at for a current project I'm working on is sweat equity.
 While we won't have cash to pay people in the near term, we can allow them to earn equity at a rate commensurate with their skills and the value they bring to the table.
 This way they can "buy-in" doing what they do best and have the opportunity to build equity over time.

 As for valuation, while not all that practically helpful, the old adage something is only worth what someone else will pay for it holds true.
 If you were to sell the company right now what do you think you could get for it?